 This article analyzes the best practices from the world’s biggest media companies and explains why every professional content production team should have an editorial workflow system in place.

-Coping with enormous volume of content produced daily on multiple platforms, while maintaining large archives of multimedia assets such as texts, videos, or design files — no print or digital content production would be possible these days without an automated convergent editorial workflow in place.
+Coping with an enormous volume of content produced daily on multiple platforms, while maintaining large archives of multimedia assets such as texts, videos, or design files — no print or digital content production would be possible these days without an automated convergent editorial workflow in place.
 If you’ve been involved in content production for a publishing or a corporate business for quite some time, you must have definitely experienced some of these issues at work.
 The good news is — a reliable editorial workflow system can tackle them all.

 - Communication and collaboration issue